Frequently Asked Questions

 What is Myofascial Release (MFR) good for?

-Lots of clients are recommended MFR for conditions such as plantar fasciitis, however, it is great for systemic conditions such as fibromyalgia, chronic pain (where other massage treatments haven't helped), postural issues where the body feels 'stuck', and much more.
-Our MFR-trained therapists are also clinically trained so they can tailor the treatment using both skill sets.
+Lots of clients are recommended MFR for conditions such as plantar fasciitis, however, it is also great for systemic conditions such as fibromyalgia, chronic pain (where other massage treatments haven't helped), postural issues where the body feels 'stuck', and much more.
+The MFR-trained therapists are also clinically trained so they can tailor the treatment using both skill sets.

 I have not had a massage before, what can I expect?